Tecknack-2024-team-37/Teknack-25/README.md

 # LapXtreme - 2D Racing Game

 ## 🏎️ Overview
-**LapXtreme** is an adrenaline-fueled racing game that puts players in control of high-speed cars, competing against the clock and opponents to finish laps in record time.
+**LapXtreme** is an adrenaline-fueled racing game that puts players in control of high-speed cars, competing against the clock to finish laps in record time.
 With realistic physics, immersive sound effects, and dynamic controls, LapXtreme delivers an intense racing experience!

 ## 🎮 Features
 - **Realistic Car Physics**: Smooth handling and precise controls for an immersive racing experience.